Valerio Magrelli

-Valerio Magrelli (born 1957, Rome) is an Italian poet.
+Valerio Magrelli (born 10 January 1957, Rome) is an Italian poet.

-He graduated in philosophy at the University of Rome and is an expert in French literature which he has taught and teaches at University of Pisa and University of Cassino.
+He graduated in philosophy at the University of Rome and is an expert in French literature which he has taught and teaches at the University of Pisa and University of Cassino.
 He debuted as an author at age twenty-three with a collection of poems entitled Ora serrata retinae.

-He Won the Viareggio Prize in 1987.
+He received the Viareggio Prize, and the Mondello Prize.

-In 2020 he adheres at the Empathic Movement (Empathism) arose in the same year in the South of Italy.

-He won Cilento Poetry Prize in 2022.